rclone/rclone/MANUAL.md

 be useful for remotes that don't support hashes or if you really want to check all the data.

-If you supply the --one-way flag, it will only check that files in source match the files in destination, not the other way around.
-Meaning extra files in destination that are not in the source will not trigger an error.
+If you supply the `--one-way` flag, it will only check that files in the source match the files in the destination, not the other way around.
+This means that extra files in the destination that are not in the source will not be detected.

+The `--differ`, `--missing-on-dst`, `--missing-on-src`, `--src-only` and `--error` flags write paths, one per line, to the file name (or stdout if it is `-`) supplied.
+What they write is described in the help below.
+For example `--differ` will write all paths which are present on both the source and destination but different.

+The `--combined` flag will write a file (or stdout) which contains all file paths with a symbol and then a space and then the path to tell you what happened to it.
+These are reminiscent of diff files.

+- `= path` means path was found in source and destination and was identical
+- `- path` means path was missing on the source, so only in the destination
+- `+ path` means path was missing on the destination, so only in the source
+- `* path` means path was present in source and destination but different.
+- `! path` means there was an error reading or hashing the source or dest.

 ```